Wondering how to dispose or recycle your Christmas tree?

 Republic Services provides curbside tree recycling through your weekly yard debris collection service.
 Trees must fit completely inside your green yard debris collection bin if using your regular weekly service, so you may need to cut them up.
 Customers with no yard waste service or with trees not able to fit in yard waste bins, can contact Republic Services at 503-636-3011 to schedule a pick-up for a fee.

-Girl Scout Troop 12492 will collect trees beginning Friday, December 29 through Monday, January, 1.
-Bring trees to the upper parking lot at George Rogers Park, 611 State Street, 9 am to 4 pm. $10 suggested donation.
+- Lake Oswego Girl Scout Troop 12492 will collect Christmas trees and wreaths on Saturday, January 5, and Sunday, January 6.
+Bring trees to the upper parking lot at George Rogers Park, 611 State Street, 9 am to 4 pm.
+Donations gladly accepted.

 Recycle your lights!

 Have a few strands of holiday lights that aren’t working?
 Did you know you can recycle your lights?
-You can recycle your old holiday lights at Far West Fibers, 341 Foothills Road!
+Small-bulb holiday lights can be recycled at the Metro South Transfer Station, 2001 Washington St., Oregon City!

 Happy New Year!